kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 Even though the test cannot be run locally, there is way to debug it locally while the test is actually running inside the cluster.
 The idea is as follows:
-- build a new container image which the delve debugger and the test binary
+- build a new container image which contains the delve debugger and the test binary
-- deploy a pod which starts dlv debugger and runs the test while waiting for client connection on a specified port
+- deploy a pod which starts the delve debugger and runs the test while waiting for client connection on a specified port
+- establish a port-forward between the remote debug server and localhost
-- after port-forward, one can connect to
+- connect with a delve compatible client to the debug server (via port-forward)

 #### Start test with dlv

-Start the dlv debugger inside the pod:
+Deploy the new test code and start the dlv debugger:

 ```bash
 TEST_DEBUG_SCENARIO=e2e-event-mesh make debug-local